sailing-yacht-research-foundation/polar-scraper/README.md

 ## TODOs

-- Scrape ORR 2020 and earlier?
+- Scrape ORR Full 2020 and earlier? -> No polar data in the 2020 versions